Akashsuklabaidya07/Diabetes-Prediction-System./README.md

 ```
 ## Setup and Installation
 Prerequisites
-Before running the application, make sure you have the following installed:

-Python 3.x/
+Ensure you have Python 3.x installed on your system.
+Additionally, you will need to install the following libraries:

-Flask (Python web framework)/
+Flask
+Numpy
+Pandas
+Scikit-learn
-Pickle (for loading pre-trained models)
+Pickle